aktau/gomig/README.md

 Todo
 ====
-- Convert more datatypes, and do it more accurately (only handles varchar, text, boolean, integer at the moment, float and dates/timestamps are in progress)
+- Convert more datatypes, and do it more accurately. **Gomig** only handles varchar, text, blob (binary), boolean, integer and float at the moment.
+Dates/timestamps are in progress.
 - Possibly faster data migration with goroutines, as explained in [this article](http://www.acloudtree.com/how-to-shove-data-into-postgres-using-goroutinesgophers-and-golang/).
   Would need to make things quite a bit more threadsafe for that though,